Stormy Daniels and husband Glendon Crain file for divorce, lawyer Michael Avenatti says

 “My client Stormy Daniels and her husband Glen have decided to end their marriage.
 A petition for divorce was filed last week, the accuracy of which is vehemently disputed,” Avenatti tweeted.
 “Stormy’s daughter remains her number one priority.
 She kindly asks for privacy for the sake of her family.”

-Daniels and Crain got married in 2010 and have a daughter together.
+Daniels, who claims she had sex with President Trump, and Crain got married in 2010 and have a daughter together.
 Crain also appeared in pornographic films and went by the name Brendon Miller.

 Rumors about the couple’s split began last week after Daniels was arrested while performing at an Ohio strip club.
-The charges she faced were later dropped.
+Daniels faced three misdemeanor counts of illegally sexual activity, but the charges were later dropped.

 However, the arrest report obtained by TMZ stated Daniels had marked off she was not married.
 Avenatti insisted at the time Daniels and Crain were still together.